badmanwillis/Proj515-Alpha/README.md

 ### Installing alpha_urdf package

 Copy the alpha_urdf package into your_workspace/src directory.
-Then rebuild the workspace.
+You only need the package, not the whole repository Then rebuild the workspace.

+You will need to change the file paths within:
+* alpha.xml
+* display.launch

 ```
 catkin_make